-But we have queries here that we use to benchmark ourselves as well.
+But we have a bunch of sort of queries here that we use to sort of benchmark ourselves as well.

-And so, keeping that query latency down, being as fast if not faster than what folks are seeing from really popular Postgres or MySQL options is important for us as well.
+And so, you know, keeping that query latency down, being as fast if not faster than what folks are seeing from really popular Postgres or MySQL options is important for us as well.

 And so, everybody can start using that by passing the new experimental backend flag when they create a database.